TinyPART/RIOT/examples/tinycontainer/README.md

 Networking
 ==========

 By default, the network isn't activated.
-To build with networking capability configure it with following command:
+To build with networking capability, configure it with following command:

 ```